-Since a Kalman filter has been used in generating SPACE2007, COMB2007, and POLE2007, the resulting polar motion and UT1 values are smoothed to a degree that depends upon both the spacing between the measurements being combined, which determines how far the state vector and state covariance matrix must be propagated forward in time, and the uncertainties that have been assigned to the measurements.
-Since improvements to the observing systems, both in the hardware and software and in the number of systems, have led to increasingly precise determinations of the Earth's orientation, and since the time resolution of the measurements has generally increased in concert with the measurement precision, the degree of smoothing applied to the SPACE2007, COMB2007, and POLE2007 values is a function of time, with the earlier values being more heavily smoothed than the more recent values.
+Since a Kalman filter has been used in generating SPACE2008, COMB2008, and POLE2008, the resulting polar motion and UT1 values are smoothed to a degree that depends upon both the spacing between the measurements being combined (which determines how far the state vector and state covariance matrix must be propagated forward in time) and the uncertainties that have been assigned to the measurements.
+Since improvements to the observing systems, both in the hardware and software and in the number of systems, have led to increasingly precise determinations of the Earth's orientation, and since the time resolution of the measurements has generally increased in concert with the measurement precision, the degree of smoothing applied to the SPACE2008, COMB2008, and POLE2008 values is a function of time, with the earlier values being more heavily smoothed than the more recent values.

-Daily EOP values are reported in SPACE2007 since the NOAA IRIS and GSFC NEOS Intensive UT1 values are given at daily intervals, as are the GPS and ILRSA combined SLR values (although gaps exist in each of these data sets).
-However, prior to the start of these data sets, the measurements combined to form SPACE2007 are given less frequently; therefore, the Kalman filter used to combine these measurements also interpolates them in order to produce a series of equally spaced values.
-In order to be consistent with SPACE2007, daily EOP values are also reported in COMB2007 even though the BIH optical astrometric series used in COMB2007 is given at 5-day intervals.
-Thus, SPACE2007, COMB2007, and POLE2007 are equally spaced series of smoothed, interpolated Earth orientation parameters.
+Daily EOP values are reported in SPACE2008 since the NOAA IRIS and GSFC NEOS Intensive UT1 values are given at daily intervals, as are the GPS and ILRSA combined SLR values (although gaps exist in each of these data sets).
+However, prior to the start of these data sets, the measurements combined to form SPACE2008 are given less frequently; therefore, the Kalman filter used to combine these measurements also interpolates them in order to produce a series of equally spaced values.
+In order to be consistent with SPACE2008, daily EOP values are also reported in COMB2008 even though the BIH optical astrometric series used in COMB2008 is given at 5-day intervals.
+Thus, SPACE2008, COMB2008, and POLE2008 are equally spaced series of smoothed, interpolated Earth-orientation parameters.

-The combined Earth orientation series SPACE2007, COMB2007, and POLE2007 are available from: (1) JPL's Geodynamics and Space Geodesy Group by anonymous ftp to <ftp://euler.jpl.nasa.gov/keof/combinations/2007>, (2) NASA's Crustal Dynamics Data Information System (CDDIS) by anonymous ftp to <ftp://cddis.gsfc.nasa.gov/products/jpl/2007>, or (3) the authors upon request to Todd.Ratcliff@jpl.nasa.gov or Richard.Gross@jpl.nasa.gov.
+The combined Earth-orientation series SPACE2008, COMB2008, and POLE2008 are available from JPL's Geodynamics and Space Geodesy Group via anonymous ftp:

+<ftp://euler.jpl.nasa.gov/keof/combinations/2008> and upon request from the authors: Todd.Ratcliff@jpl.nasa.gov or Richard.Gross@jpl.nasa.gov.